Skip to main content

 Located in the old Baden Powell Campground area, which was relocated in 2012, Dwaarlindjirraap has a large parking area with sealed road access right by the river.

-There are picnic tables, gas barbecues and steps leading down to the water's edge for canoe launching.
-It is also a popular swimming spot.
+There are picnic tables, gas barbecues, parking area and steps leading down to the water's edge for canoe launching.
+It is also a great swimming spot.

 Back to Lane Poole Reserve